flyteorg/flyte/rsts/getting_started_scale.rst

 .. admonition:: Recap

   .. rubric:: 🎉  You have successfully packaged your workflow and tasks and pushed them to a Flyte cluster.
-Let's learn how to iterate?
+Let's learn how to iterate.

 .. toctree::
    :maxdepth: -1